juanpasolano/sails-hook-cms/readme.md

 ```
 module.exports = {
-  //Setting this variable will tell the gook how to render
+  //Setting this variable will tell the hook how to render
   cms: {
     //You can override the model name with label
     label: "Libro",